We are looking out for kind and curious minds with gumption to solve interesting problems.

-Motivated undergraduate/MSc students are welcome in the Lab to carry out a final year projects or summer internship.
+Motivated undergraduate/MSc students are welcome in the Lab to carry out a final year projects.
 If you are interested in our research and keen to join, please get in touch.
 If you are Bioengineering students, projects available in the Lab will be posted in the Departmental student project database.
 If you are interested in developing your own project, please discuss with Naomi in the Spring/Summer term prior to project allocation.
 If you are interested in summer internship, consider applying for Imperial's Undergraduate Research Opportunities Programme.
 Most undergraduate and some masters students are eligible, regardless of where they are from.
 Please check the eligibility criteria.

 If you are interested in doing MRes in Bioengineering in the BF+F Lab, please get in touch.
 We will together design a suitable project for you, combining your interests with ours and your training needs.
 For the first instance, please contact Naomi with your CV and personal statement explaining why you are interested in doing MRes and our line of research.

 There are several programmes you can apply to become a PhD student in our group, but it depends on your educational track record and background, professional experiences, nationality, and residency status.

-Talented prospective postdocs enthusiastic about our research areas are welcome to develop with us your own project for fellowship applications.
-Naomi and the Departmental support team will be happy to assist your applications.
+Prospective postdocs enthusiastic about our research, especially the above areas are encouraged to get in touch!
 For the first instance, please contact Naomi with your CV and personal statement explaining your future plan and why you are interested in our line of research.

+You are also welcome to develop with us your own project for fellowship applications.
+Naomi and the Departmental support team will be happy to assist your applications.
 The eligibility criteria vary depending on the schemes, so please look into the best fitting few.
 Example schemes are: